Thank you for writing for Interface: a journal for and about social movements. Here are some guidelines to help you develop your article.

 Please use the standard Interface templates for submissions.
-Online you can find templates for standard articles (which can also be used for key documents), reviews (which can also be used for review essays) and action notes (which can also be used for teaching notes, analyses of events, etc.).
+Online you can find templates for standard articles etc. and reviews (which can also be used for review essays).
 Please use the formatting in these templates when writing your article.
 These templates are .rtf files, and submissions should also be .rtf files, which most word processors can produce as a standard option.

 Please avoid using automatic bibliography tools such as Zotero / Endnote in submissions, as they can cause problems in transfer, and follow the referencing system outlined below.

-Write in whichever standard form of English (e.g. British, American, international) is most familiar to you; please make sure to follow the conventions you choose (such as –ise or –ize, dating systems etc.) consistently.
+We would like you to use whatever standard form of the language you are writing in (e.g. Brazilian Portuguese, British English, Canadian French etc.) is most familiar to you.
+Please make sure to follow the conventions you choose (such as –ise or –ize, dating systems etc.) consistently.

 Please make sure that you have considered issues of consent and confidentiality as appropriate.

 Please avoid personal attacks, “hate speech” of all kinds (e.g. racist or sexist language) and sectarianism.